This app, Vivino, helps you pair the perfect wine with your Halloween candy (because we all know you steal for your kids’ supply anyway!)…

 And you’re done, enjoy!

-Organization and a keen eye for detail combined with an undeniable interest in online advertising make Larissa an integral part of the media team.
-Originally hailing from New Jersey, Larissa migrated south to attend UCF (Go Knights!) where she graduated with a B.A. in Radio/Television.
-Larissa worked at CBS Radio Orlando and gained extensive knowledge in online marketing and online promotional campaigns.
-Now as &Barr’s Junior Digital Media Planner & Buyer, Larissa applies her organizational skills, digital knowledge and positive attitude to every interactive campaign.
+Organization and a keen eye for detail combined with an undeniable interest in online advertising make Larissa an integral part of the digital media team.
+Originally hailing from New Jersey, Larissa migrated south to attend UCF (Go Knights!)
+Now as &Barr’s Digital Media Planner & Buyer, Larissa applies her organizational skills, digital knowledge, strategic sense and positive attitude to every interactive campaign.
+When she's not working, Larissa likes spending time with friends & family, going to the beach, cooking and hitting the gym.